btas2018-ss-ivfib/IVFIB/index.md

 # Submission Guidelines

 Submissions should conform to the BTAS 2018 proceedings style.
 Accepted papers from the Special Session will be included in the BTAS Proceedings through IEEE.
-Papers must be submitted online through the submission system[CMT Submission Site](https://cmt3.research.microsoft.com/BTASSS2018/) and will be double-blind peer reviewed by at least three reviewers.
+Papers must be submitted online through the submission system [CMT Submission Site](https://cmt3.research.microsoft.com/BTASSS2018/) and will be double-blind peer reviewed by at least three reviewers.

  ## Paper Submission Guidelines